molevol-ub/galeon/README.md

 #### 3.2.2.
 One family analysis using physical and evolutionary distances

-Coordinates files will be processed as in Section 3.2.1.
-However, now additio to coordinate files, proteins are included as either raw files or as multiple sequence aligments (MSA).
-Similar to Section 3.2.1., the main idea is to obtain a matrix of evolutionary distances that will ,
+Coordinates files will be processed as described in Section 3.2.1 to obtain the matrices and identify the clusters.
+However, in addition to coordinate files, proteins will be included to compute evolutionary distances.
+These distances will then be merged with the physical distance matrix by replacing the upper semi-matrix values.
+This "merged" matrix will be displayed as a heatmap, with all the identified clusters (if any) represented by black square shapes.

 **Inputs**

 - More than one families can be analyzed at the same time
+- Provide the protein data in FASTA format, either as raw proteins or multiple sequence alignment (MSA).
+Plesae, use only ONE format.

 ```
 # How your input annotation directory "GFFs/" and protein directory "Proteins/" should look